 We’re making a difference in what matters to your community

-OSU Extension partners with communities in every county of Oregon to provide information, services and expertise to meet local challenges and help every Oregonian thrive.
+OSU Extension partners with local communities to provide trusted expertise and science-based knowledge to address critical issues and help every Oregonian thrive.
 We are committed to creating positive change through programs and providing spaces where each person feels safe and welcome.

 Resilient and productive forests and natural ecosystems

 Their voracious appetite for insects turns them bats into a living pesticide that saves farmers billions of dollars a year and helps rid our backyards of insects like mosquitoes, moths, grasshoppers, flies and beetles